Rudolph Valentino: Public image

 It was not that trifling Chicago episode that was riding him; it was the whole grotesque futility of his life.
 Had he achieved, out of nothing, a vast and dizzy success?
-Then that success was hollow as well as vast – a colossal and preposterous nothing.
+Then that success was hollow as well as vast—a colossal and preposterous nothing.
 Was he acclaimed by yelling multitudes?
 Then every time the multitudes yelled he felt himself blushing inside ...
 The thing, at the start, must have only bewildered him, but in those last days, unless I am a worse psychologist than even the professors of psychology, it was revolting him.
 Worse, it was making him afraid ...

 Here was a young man who was living daily the dream of millions of other men.
 Here was one who was catnip to women.
 Here was one who had wealth and fame.
 And here was one who was very unhappy.

-After Valentino challenged the Tribune's anonymous writer to a boxing match, the New York Evening Journal boxing writer, Frank O'Neill, volunteered to fight in his place.
+When the writer failed to respond, Valentino sought to assert his masculinity by staging a boxing match in New York City against New York Evening Journal boxing writer Frank "Buck" O'Neil, with heavyweight champion Jack Dempsey serving as referee before an assembled group of reporters.
 Valentino won the bout, which took place on the roof of New York's Ambassador Hotel.

-Heavyweight champion Jack Dempsey, who trained Valentino and other Hollywood notables of the era in boxing, said of him:

-"He was the most virile and masculine of men.
+Dempsey, who trained Valentino and other Hollywood notables of the era in boxing, said of him: "He was the most virile and masculine of men.
 The women were like flies to a honeypot.
 He could never shake them off, anywhere he went.
 What a lovely, lucky guy."

 Valentino's sex symbol status and his untimely death were a biographical part in John Dos Passos' The Big Money in the U.S.A. trilogy.
 His title was the Adagio Dancer.